Arbitration in Brazil

-Therefore, since the enactment of the Arbitration Law, its use has grown each year in the country, which has also been driven by the excessive delay in resolving disputes submitted to the Judiciary, the lack of expertise on the part of the judge and the publicity of judicial proceedings, except for exceptional cases of secrecy.
+Since the enactment of the Arbitration Law, its use has been increasingly driven each year in the country by the excessive slowness in resolving disputes submitted to the Judiciary, particularly in the absence of specialization on the part of the judge and the publicity of judicial processes, except in exceptional cases of confidentiality.

-As the arbitration institute was consolidated and its decisions were widely recognized by the Courts, the parties began to have legal certainty to include arbitration clauses in the contracts to which they were parties, encouraged by the rendering of decisions in a shorter period of time, by arbitrators specialized in the matter that was submitted to them, and also with the confidentiality of the decisions (except for arbitrations involving Public Administration and those involving publicly traded companies).
+As the arbitration institution consolidated and its decisions became widely recognized by the courts, parties began to have legal certainty to include arbitration clauses in the contracts in which they were involved, encouraged by the issuance of decisions in a shorter timeframe, by specialized judges on the matters submitted to them, and with the confidentiality of decisions (except for arbitrations involving Public Administration and those involving publicly traded companies).

-Another important improvement of arbitration in Brazil regards the possibility of adopting the arbitration clause in agreements entered into with the Public Administration, and, in this case, the arbitration would not proceed in secrecy (in order to respect the constitutional principle of publicity according to the article 37 of the Federal Constitution); could not be judged by equity (due to the principle of legality) and the seat of the arbitration must be in Brazil.
+Another important evolution of arbitration in Brazil concerns the possibility of adopting the arbitration clause in contracts entered into with Public Administration.
+It is important to emphasize that, in this case, arbitration would not proceed under confidentiality (to respect the constitutional principle of publicity provided in Article 37 of the Federal Constitution), cannot be judged by equity (due to the principle of legality), and must necessarily be based in Brazil.

-Over the years, the use of arbitration has also been extended to disputes of lesser value, such as those involving lease agreements, consumer relations and labour claims.
+Over the years, the use of arbitration has also extended to disputes of lower value, such as those involving lease agreements, consumer relations, and labor claims, often known in the cases of Small Claims in the Courts.

-Driven by the COVID-19 pandemic, some of the main arbitration chambers in the country, such as the aforementioned ICC and CAM-CCBC, adjusted their arbitration rules to allow written communications relating to the arbitration procedure to be carried out in electronic format (unless otherwise agreed by the parties, in the case of CAM-CCBC), as well as holding hearings in a remote format.
-The recent ICC Arbitration Rules came into effect on January 1, 2021, while the new CAM-CCBC Rules were approved by its Advisory Board on August 1, 2022.
+Since 2022, some of the main arbitration chambers in the country, such as ICC and CAM-CCBC, have adjusted their regulations to allow written communications related to the arbitration procedure to be conducted electronically (unless agreed otherwise by the parties, in the case of CAM-CCBC), as well as the conduct of hearings in remote format.

-As can be seen, the use of Arbitration in Brazil has grown over the years and there is no doubt that such evolution is due not only to the recognition of the institute by the Judiciary, but also to the excellent preparation of the main Chambers and Centers of Arbitration within the country.
-In cases of foreign arbitral awards (issued outside Brazilian territory), it is important to highlight that Brazil has been a signatory to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (“New York Convention”) for more than twenty years, as per the Decree No. 4,311, of July 23, 2002.
+Thus, it is evident that the use of Arbitration in Brazil has been growing over the years, and there is no doubt that this evolution is due not only to the recognition of the institution by the Judiciary but also to the excellent preparation of the main Chambers and Arbitration Centers in the country.
+In cases of foreign arbitration awards (issued outside Brazilian territory), it is important to highlight that Brazil has been a signatory to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (“New York Convention”) for over twenty years, according to Decree No. 4,311, dated July 23, 2002.

 De Luca, Derenusson, Schuttoff & Advogados